ChartIQ/chartiq-react-app/README.md

 # chartiq-react-app

+## -- BETA RELEASE --

+**Requirements:** ChartIQ SDK v7.0.1+

 ## Overview

-### -- BETA RELEASE	--

-**Requirements:** ChartIQ SDK v7.0.1+

-This project provides ChartIQ's full feature advanced charting application, written with the React framework.
-It wraps ChartIQ's native Web Components and is fully interoperable with the advanced chart that comes in the ChartIQ SDK.
+This project provides ChartIQ's full featured advanced charting application, written for the React framework.
+It wraps ChartIQ's native [Web Components](https://documentation.chartiq.com/tutorial-Web%20Component%20Interface.html) and is fully interoperable with the advanced HTML template (sample-template-advanced.html) that comes with the ChartIQ library package.

 - [Using this project](#using-this-project)
 	- [Including the ChartIQ SDK](#including-the-chartiq-sdk)